Chola dynasty: Literature

 The Imperial Chola era was the golden age of Tamil culture, marked by the importance of literature.
 Chola records cite many works, including the Rajarajesvara Natakam, Viranukkaviyam and Kannivana Puranam.

 The revival of Hinduism from its nadir during the Kalabhras spurred the construction of numerous temples and these in turn generated Shaiva and Vaishnava devotional literature.
 Jain and Buddhist authors flourished as well, although in fewer numbers than in previous centuries.
 Jivaka-chintamani by Tirutakkatevar and Sulamani by Tolamoli are among notable works by non-Hindu authors.
 The grammarian Buddhamitra wrote a text on Tamil grammar called Virasoliyam.
 Commentaries were written on the great text Tolkāppiyam which deals with grammar but which also mentions ethics of warfare.
 Periapuranam was another remarkable literary piece of this period.
-This work is in a sense a national epic of the Tamil people because it treats of the lives of the saints who lived in all parts of Tamil Nadu and belonged to all classes of society, men and women, high and low, educated and uneducated.
+This work is in a sense a national epic of the Tamil people because it treats the lives of the saints who lived in all parts of Tamil Nadu and belonged to all classes of society, men and women, high and low, educated and uneducated.

 Kamban flourished during the reign of Kulothunga III.
-His Ramavataram (also referred to as Kambaramayanam) is an epic of Tamil literature, and although the author states that he followed Valmiki's Ramayana, it is generally accepted that his work is not a simple translation or adaptation of the Sanskrit epic.
-He imports into his narration the colour and landscape of his own time; his description of Kosala is an idealised account of the features of the Chola country.

-Jayamkondar's masterpiece, Kalingattuparani, is an example of narrative poetry that draws a clear boundary between history and fictitious conventions.
-This describes the events during Kulothunga's war in Kalinga and depicts not only the pomp and circumstance of war, but the gruesome details of the field.
+Jayamkondar's Kalingattuparani, draws a clear boundary between history and fictitious conventions.
 The Tamil poet Ottakuttan was a contemporary of Kulothunga I and served at the courts of three of Kulothunga's successors.
-Ottakuttan wrote Kulothunga Cholan Ula, a poem extolling the virtues of the Chola king.

 Nannul is a Chola era work on Tamil grammar.
 It discusses all five branches of grammar and, according to Berthold Spuler, is still relevant today and is one of the most distinguished normative grammars of literary Tamil.

 The Telugu Choda period was in particular significant for the development of Telugu literature under the patronage of the rulers.
 It was the age in which the great Telugu poets Tikkana, Ketana, Marana and Somana enriched the literature with their contributions.
 Tikkana Somayaji wrote Nirvachanottara Ramayanamu and Andhra Mahabharatamu.
 Abhinava Dandi Ketana wrote Dasakumaracharitramu, Vijnaneswaramu and Andhra Bhashabhushanamu.
 Marana wrote Markandeya Purana in Telugu.
 Somana wrote Basava Purana.
 Tikkana is one of the kavitrayam who translated Mahabharata into Telugu language.

 Of the devotional literature, the arrangement of the Shaivite canon into eleven books was the work of Nambi Andar Nambi, who lived close to the end of the 10th century.
 However, relatively few Vaishnavite works were composed during the Later Chola period, possibly because of the rulers' apparent animosity towards them.